M4 carbine: Individual Carbine

+Next Generation Squad Weapon

 After the failure of the Individual Carbine program, the Next Generation Squad Weapon (NGSW) was started in 2017.
-The program aimed to replace the M4 Carbine and the M249 SAW with weapons that would compensate for their perceived deficiencies when fighting at longer ranges, as well as addressing concerns about the effectiveness of traditional 5.56x45mm ammunition against troops wearing body armor in a future peer or near-peer conflict.
+The program aimed to replace the M4 Carbine and the M249 SAW with weapons that would compensate for their perceived deficiencies when fighting at longer ranges, as well as addressing concerns about the effectiveness of traditional 5.56×45mm ammunition against troops wearing body armor in a future peer or near-peer conflict.
 In order to achieve these goals, all weapon submissions were to be chambered in a new 6.8x51 mm caliber.
 SIG Sauer, Textron Systems, FN Herstal, True Velocity (previously Lonestar Future Weapons and General Dynamics), and PCP Tactical took part in the program.
 Textron submitted a cased-telescoped (CT) ammunition-firing rifle for the program; FN Herstal submitted their HAMR IAR re-chambered in 6.8mm caliber; PCP Tactical submitted a modified Desert Tech MDRx; SIG Sauer submitted a redesigned MCX variant known as the MCX-SPEAR.
 In early 2022, the program concluded, with SIG Sauer being declared the winner.
-Their rifle entry was designated the XM5 (later changed to XM7), and their automatic rifle the XM250.
-Operational testing and fielding are scheduled for 2024.
+Their rifle entry was designated the XM5 (later changed to XM7 to avoid confusion with the Colt M5), and the XM250 Squad Automatic Weapon.
+Operational testing and fielding were scheduled for 2024.

 Design

-The M4 and its variants fire 5.56×45mm NATO (and .223 Remington) ammunition, and are gas-operated, magazine-fed, selective fire firearms with either a multi-position telescoping stock or a fixed A2 or LE tactical stock.
-The first stock fitted onto the M4 in 1985 was made entirely of plastic, which only had two positions; fully closed or fully extended.
-Later models have greater adjustability, and are commonly known as the "six position stock", "M4 stock", or, because of its recesses, "waffle stock".
+The M4, and its variants, is a lightweight 5.56×45mm NATO (and .223 Remington) caliber, gas-operated, magazine-fed, air-cooled selective fire AR-15-pattern firearm.
+Its gas operation consists of an internal piston (often incorrectly referred to as direct impingement), a rotating bolt, and bolt carrier that reciprocates into a receiver extension that is inline with the barrel.
+The gas system, bolt carrier, and bolt-locking design is ammunition specific, since it does not have an adjustable gas port or valve to adjust the weapon to various propellant and projectile or barrel length specific pressure behavior.
+The receiver is made of forged 7075-T6 aluminum, while the 14.5 in barrel, bolt, bolt carrier, and fire control group are made of steel; these components can be easily serviced and replaced by unit armories, enabling the addition of enhanced components and thus making the platform readily upgradable.
+The flattop upper receiver's Picatinny rail enables the replacement of the removable carrying handle with various optics.
+The furniture, including the buttstock, grip, and handguard are made of reinforced plastic, although the modular nature of the weapon means that these can be swapped by the end user.
+The receiver extension can accommodate either a multi-position telescoping stock or a fixed A2 or LE tactical stock.
+The M4 is a shorter and lighter variant of the M16A2 rifle, sharing much of the same operation mechanisms and has 80% parts commonality; the chief differences are a shorter barrel of 14.5 inches rather than 20 inches as well as a shortened receiver extension and buffer.